 • The RTM Company must remain solvent so a fighting fund will be required to meet the shortfall where flat owners don't pay on time.
+This will need to be in place in advance of the

 This briefing note is not intended to be an exhaustive statement of the law and should not be relied on as legal advice to be applied to any particular set of circumstances.
 Instead, it is intended to act as a brief introductory view of some of the legal considerations relevant to the subject in question.